alonso-herreros/uni-lnas-lab1/Pre-lab session 1.md

    $ω$.

 6. The datasheet of the operational amplifier to be used specifies that the amplitude of the output current must always be less than 25 mA.
-If $R_L = 50 \Omega$, what is the maximum value that the input signal amplitude can take in order not to exceed this margin when $ω \approx 0$?
+If $R_L = 50 ω$, what is the maximum value that the input signal amplitude can take in order not to exceed this margin when $ω ≈ 0$?

 **NOTE:** It is recommended to check with the simulator the results obtained for a particular election of
 $R$ and $C$